Zimmerman House Museum & Gardens

 17111 NE Sandy Blvd, Gresham, OR 97230 - United States

 Just off Oregon’s I-84 in the city of Gresham, sits a National Register of Historic Places listed home waiting to tell its tale.
-The Zimmerman House was built in 1874 and is cared for by ECHO (East County Historical Organization.)
+The Zimmerman House was built in 1874 and is cared for by ECHO (an East County Historical Organization.)

 This example of rural, gracious living includes a collection of original family artifacts, an elaborate garden, and orchard remnants in a six acre park.